-May 14: About this time, England sometimes celebrates Be Nice to Nettles Week, introducing modern folk to a plant they usually encounter–unexpectedly–only on picnics
+May 15: About this time, England celebrates Be Nice to Nettles Week, introducing modern folk to a useful plant they usually encounter–painfully–only on picnics

-May 20: On this day in 1810, Dolley Madison is said to have served the first ice cream at the White House–strawberry, it is said.
+May 20: On this day in 1810, Dolley Madison is said to have served the first ice cream at the White House.
 Not so: Thomas Jefferson beat her to it, but the myth lives on.
 For the real scoop, check out this post.

-May 23: The birthday of Carolus Linnaeus, born on in 1707.
-A Swedish botanist, Linnaeus helped us keep things straight with his binomial system of plant names.
+May 23: The birthday of Carl Linnaeus (1707).
+A Swedish botanist, Linnaeus helps us keep things straight with his binomial system of plant names.

-May 27: Today is the birthday of Rachel Carson (1907), writer, ecologist, and marine biologist.
+May 27: The birthday of Rachel Carson (1907), writer, ecologist, and marine biologist.
 Her courageous 1962 book Silent Spring alerted the world to the dangers of pesticide poisoning.

-May 30: Memorial Day (originally called Decoration Day) is observed on the last Monday in May.
+May 29: Memorial Day (called Decoration Day when it was first marked in 1868) is observed on the last Monday in May.
 Remembrance is symbolized by the red poppy.

 Fiesta time!
 Celebrate Cinco de Mayo with a traditional Mole Poblano.
 (The word mole comes from the Náhuatl molli, sauce or mixture.)
-Here’s the backstory.
+Here’s the backstory on that interesting sauce.
 There are many complex recipes (with many interesting ingredients.)
 If you’re short on time, here’s one that’s simpler and just as tasty.